nemac/geogaddi/ClimateExplorer/README.md

 1. Download and compile Geogaddi to build the executable jar file
 2. Initialize the Geogaddi output archive on a publicly visible web server
 3. Edit the Geogaddi configuration files with the appropriate pathnames and/or other settings
+4. Run Geogaddi manually to test it
-4. Arrange to run Geogaddi as a cron job, or other regularly scheduled process, once each day
+5. Arrange to run Geogaddi as a cron job, or other regularly scheduled process, once each day
-5. Configure the CORS authorization in your web server so that JavaScript clients may download the file
+6. Configure the CORS authorization in your web server so that JavaScript clients may download the file
-6. Perform Annual Maintenance each January to update to the next year
+7. Perform Annual Maintenance each January to update to the next year

 The following sections give more detailed instructions for each of these steps.